NEDC Baby Counter: 1096

 So why are we here?
 When couples go through in vitro fertilization (IVF), there are often remaining embryos.
 Those are frozen and stored for later use.
-An estimated 625,000 to 1.1 million human embryos are stored in the U.S. right now.
+An estimated 700,000 to over 1,000,000 human embryos are stored in the U.S. right now.

 When couples decide that their family is complete but still have embryos remaining, there are a few options.
 They can donate the embryos to research or let them thaw, losing any potential for them to develop into children.
 Couples can keep them frozen.
 Or they can donate them to a couple who is unable to conceive.
 A lot of people believe embryo donation is the most life-honoring solution.

 The NEDC handles the medical, legal and social aspects of ED/EA.
 When someone donates embryos to us, we become the interim caregiver and our medical partners at Southeastern Fertility store them at no charge to donors.

 From there, our team works hard to match the right embryos with the perfect family.
 You can choose from a huge number of available embryos with no waiting list!
 We also offer varying communication options between donating and receiving families.
 Those range from closed to a fully open relationship.
 Mediation is available for open relationships.